GGC-DSA/health-status-prediction/README.md

 **Project Description:**<br/>

-Health Status Prediction is an application designed to show a user's health status based on the collection of massive datasets.
-It involves the creation of dynamic visualizations that accurately show the attributes that influene a specfic diease, cancer, virus, etc. This analytical platform also includes decision trees and features selection algorithms for proper classification of attributes and data.
+Create an EXPLORATORY visual that is both engagin and informative to a user about Heart Diease based on selected symptoms!

+**Project Goal:**<br/>

+1. Create an INTERACTIVE visual!
+2. Show the correlation between the most common Heart Disease symptoms and their Heart Health Status.

 **Team Roles:**<br/>